isomerpages/moe-navalbasesec/_navalites/ITE EAE.md

 </tr>
 <tr>
 <td width="622">
 <p>Students who need support in their applications can approach our ECG counsellor.
-She is available on Tuesdays and Thursdays at the ECG Corner in the Library from 8am to 5 pm.&nbsp;Students can book an appointment via&nbsp;<a href="https://go.gov.sg/nbssmsjerlyn">https://go.gov.sg/nbssmsjerlyn</a></p>
+She is available on Tuesdays and Wednesday at the ECG Room located at Classroom 3D from 8.30am to 5.30 pm.&nbsp;Students can book an appointment via&nbsp;<a href="https://go.gov.sg/nbssmsjerlyn">https://go.gov.sg/nbssmsjerlyn</a></p>
 <p>&nbsp;Alternatively, they may also approach their Form Teachers, HOD of Character and Citizenship Education, Senior School Counsellor and their respective Year Heads.&nbsp;</p>
 </td>
 </tr>